 3. Accept what you can’t change in your life

-My husband and I can’t have kids, and I don’t want to try IVF.
+My husband and I can’t have kids, and I don’t want to try fertility treatments.
 Neither of us are keen on adoption.
-Now that I’m closer to 45 than 40, I’ve begun to accept that it’ll just be the two of us.
+Now that I’m 47, I’ve accepted that it’ll just be the two of us.
 We’re our family.
-For the past four years, I hoped for a miracle…but I’m letting go of it.
+I did pray for a miracle and I did want children, but I learned how to let go and surrender to God’s wise and loving will for my life.
 It’s sort of bittersweet, to accept and even embrace this part of my life.

-Surrender to your life as it is, and change what you can.
-This may not be the most exciting 40th birthday celebration or idea, but it will change your life.
+Surrender to your life as it is.
+Change what you can.
+This may not be the most exciting 40th birthday celebration or idea, but it will change your life in deep and fulfilling ways!
 Learn how to love yourself.
-Read How to Feel Better About Yourself if you struggle with self-acceptance.
+Read How to Feel Better About Yourself if you struggle with abandonment, rejection, or even self-hatred.
 This is the best 40th birthday gift you could ever give yourself.

 Also – one of the most meaningful things to do on your 40th birthday is to accept your present moment as if you’d chosen it.
 That’s one of Eckhart Tolle’s words of wisdom, from The Power of Now: A Guide to Spiritual Enlightenment.
 Are you unhappy or scared to turn forty?
 Acceptance brings peace.